ptr1337/rpi-img-builder/README.md

 NAMESERVERS=" "			# Your preferred dns

-CHANGE=y			# Set to n to disable HOSTNAME="raspberrypi"		# Set the system's host name BRANDING="Raspberry Pi"		# Set ASCII text banner
+CHANGE=y			# Set to n to disable
+HOSTNAME="musicbox"		# Set the system's host name BRANDING="Musicbox"		# Set ASCII text banner

 For headless use: ssh user@ipaddress